wanman/mailcow/README.md

 A Mailserver installer for **Debian and Debian based distributions**.
 This installer is permanently **tested on Debians stable branch** but is reported to run on newer branches, too.
 Debian Squeeze (old-stable) is not supported.

+Please see https://www.debinux.de/2014/08/fufix-mailserver-installer-auf-basis-von-postfix-und-dovecot/ for any further information.
+Feel free to leave a comment or question (best in English or German).

 ## Introduction
 A summary of what software is installed with which features enabled.
 **System setup**